DSST / Principles of Statistics

 Question 9: The correlation between two variables x and y is -0.80.
 What can be interpreted from this correlation coefficient about the strength and direction of the relationship between x and y?

-1. Weak relationship; when x increases, y increases
+1. Strong relationship; when x increases, y increases

-2. Weak relationship; when x increases, y decreases
+2. Strong relationship; when x increases, y decreases

-3. Strong relationship; when x increases, y increases
+3. Weak relationship; when x increases, y decreases

-4. Strong relationship; when x increases, y decreases
+4. Weak relationship; when x increases, y increases

-Correct Answer: D. Strong relationship; when x increases, y decreases
+Correct Answer: B. Strong relationship; when x increases, y decreases

 Explanation: With an absolute value between 0.5 and 1, the relationship between x and y is relatively strong.
 The negative sign on the correlation coefficient reflects an inverse or negative relationship between x and y, such that the variables rise and fall opposite of one another.